 For some people, being Jewish is important to them, but less important than other identities, like being LGBT, being black – or being socialist.

-The definition of who is a Jew is a matter for the Jewish community, and determining whether someone is Jewish based on your ideas of religious or cultural boundaries of Jewish identity, so you can weigh the legitimacy of an antisemitic comment that has been made in their direction, is none of your business.
+The definition of who is a Jew is a matter for the Jewish community.
+Determining whether someone is Jewish based on your ideas of the religious or cultural boundaries of Jewish identity, so you can weigh the legitimacy of an antisemitic comment that has been made in their direction, is none of your business.

-“That person isn’t Jewish, they have a Jewish father” or “That person doesn’t identify as Jewish” or digging through their history to see if they have made sufficient comments about being Jewish to count as someone who could experience antisemitism in your humble opinion, is not helpful.
+Comments like “that person isn’t Jewish, they have a Jewish father” or “That person doesn’t identify as Jewish”, or digging through their history to see if they have made sufficient comments about being Jewish to count as someone who could experience antisemitism in your humble opinion, is not helpful.

 Antisemites don’t care about the complexity of Jewish identity, they target anyone who can be conceivably associated with being Jewish (such as having a Jewish-sounding name), and act accordingly.